About

 "Are you gonna merge, or what?"

-Additional teaching and directing credits include - Harvardwood Television Writer's Program (Program Director 2020 - 2023), Harvardwood Actors' Collective (Program Director), San Diego State University, CalPoly Pomona, Hollywood Fringe Festival, Haus of Improv, Los Angeles Unified School District, and Oregon Shakespeare Festival (teaching artist), among others.
+Selected teaching and directing credits include - Harvardwood Television Writer's Program (Program Director), Harvardwood Actors' Collective (Program Director), San Diego State University, CalPoly Pomona, Hollywood Fringe Festival, Haus of Improv, Los Angeles Unified School District, and Oregon Shakespeare Festival (teaching artist)

 I HAVE SO MUCH TO GIVE, IT'S A TRAVESTY THAT OUR LANDLORD WON'T LET US HAVE A LABRADOODLE TO CALL OUR OWN.